CrackTheCode016/intro-to-rust-workshop/README.md

 ### Analogies to draw

-- The factory is really a sort of state machine, accepting inputs, transforming them somehow, then storing them again.
+- The factory is really a sort of state machine, accepting inputs, transforming them somehow, then storing them again (in the future, it may be more prudent to represent the factory this way).
 - A process is analogous to a state transition.
 It is also kind of a glorified conversion.
 - The factory, could in theory, receive products from other factories to further process.